Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Methodology

-A direct advantage of this formulation is that all the existing NARX-fitting strategies introduced in Section~\ref{sec:arx_modeling} can be adapted with minimal modifications if the problem at hand has a discretized time axis.
-However, Eqs.~\eqref{eq:continuous_prediction} and \eqref{eq:information_vector} also apply for continuous-time systems, and they do not leverage or depend on any specific discretization choice.
-Because in this setting, the ARX model relies on the functional features of the inputs and outputs within a sliding window, rather than individual time steps, we refer to our approach as \emph{functional nonlinear autoregressive with exogenous inputs} ($\mathcal{F}$-NARX) modeling.
+Because our approach relies on functional features of the inputs and outputs \textit{along the time axis} within a sliding window (see Figure~\ref{fig:features_illustration}), rather than individual time steps, we refer to it as \emph{functional nonlinear autoregressive with exogenous inputs} ($\mathcal{F}$-NARX) modeling.
+A direct advantage of $\mathcal{F}$-NARX and the formulation in Eqs.~\eqref{eq:continuous_prediction} and \eqref{eq:information_vector} is that all the existing ARX-fitting strategies introduced in Section~\ref{sec:arx_modeling} can be adapted with minimal modifications if the problem at hand has a discretized time axis.
 Because the overwhelming majority of numerical modeling of dynamic systems relies on numerical computations, which are inherently discrete, in the remainder of this work we will focus on discrete-time systems and how these applications can benefit from $\mathcal{F}$-NARX models.

 We start by observing that many of the feature extraction methods for continuous-time signals introduced in Section~\ref{sec:feature_centric_view} admit a discrete counterpart.
-Classical examples include the discrete version of the Fourier transform \cite{Sundararajan_2001}, or principal component analysis \cite{pearson_1901} as the discrete alternative to the Karhunen-Lo\`eve expansion.
-Other popular methods include auto-encoders \cite{rumelhart_1986}, wavelet transforms \cite{Olkkonen_2011} and Isomaps \cite{tenenbau_2000}.
+Classical examples include the discrete version of the Fourier transform \citep{Sundararajan_2001}, or principal component analysis \citep{pearson_1901} as the discrete alternative to the Karhunen-Lo\`eve expansion.
+Other popular methods include auto-encoders \citep{rumelhart_1986}, wavelet transforms \citep{Olkkonen_2011} and Isomaps \citep{tenenbau_2000}.
 These methods can efficiently represent the memory of each variable, improving the scalability of $\mathcal{F}$-NARX models with respect to the effective system memories.